Mandred009/Mandred009/README.md

 - 🌱 I’m currently learning **Foundational Models**

-- 👯 I’m looking to collaborate on **Projects related to design(especially rockets and machines), robotics and AI.**
+- 👯 I’m looking to collaborate on **Projects related to robotics and AI.**

 - 🤝 I’m looking for help with **Web developers and software developers interested to join our team.**